 STEM CELL THERAPY FOR DOGS AND CATS

-By Dr. Bryna Felchle, DVM – Veterinarian at the Animal Clinic of Billings
+By Dr. Bryna Felchle, DVM – Veterinarian, Animal Clinic of Billings

-Osteoarthritis is one of the major debilitating diseases seen in both dogs and cats over the age of seven.
-Signs can be subtle in early stages.
-If your pet is experiencing delays or difficulties in getting up from a resting position, stiffness, reluctance to jump, run or play, or unable to go for the long walks he or she is accustomed to, he/she pet may be experiencing symptoms of osteoarthritis.
+Osteoarthritis is one of the most common debilitating diseases seen in pets over the age of seven.
+Signs of osteoarthritis can be subtle in early stages, such as difficulty getting up from a resting position, stiffness, or reluctance to jump.

-You might notice your pet adjusting his/her gait in an attempt to reduce pain that occurs with certain movements.
-This often results in decreased range of motion in the joints, loss of muscle mass, and eventually, loss of function.
-In more advanced stages, there can be visible lameness (limping), or obvious decrease in mobility where a pet may not even be able to rise without help.
-If the pain gets severe enough, he/she may have a decrease in appetite and or desire to interact with the family.
+In more advanced stages, there can be visible lameness (limping), or obvious decrease in mobility where a pet may not be able to rise without help.
+If the pain gets severe enough, the pet may have a decrease in appetite and or desire to interact with the family.

 What are Stem Cells?

 There are two main sources of stem cells, embryonic stem cells and adult stem cells.
-The stem cells used in veterinary medicine are usually adult stem cells, harvested from an adult pet’s own tissues.
-Historically, bone marrow was the primary source of tissue harvested for the collection of stem
+The stem cells used in Veterinary Medicine are usually harvested from an animal’s own adult tissues.
+Historically, bone marrow was the primary source of tissue harvested for the collection of stem cells.
+Over the past 14 years, adipose (fat) tissue has been a large focus on a source for harvesting stem cells.
+Adipose (fat) tissue is easy to collect with a minor surgical procedure that is well tolerated by our patients.

-While stem cells in humans are used for a variety of diseases, stem cells in our pets have primarily been studied, and used, as healing cells to aid in the treatment of orthopedic conditions like osteoarthritis and tendon or ligament injuries.
-Common orthopedic injuries using stem cells are often combined with surgery and/or physical rehabilitation therapy.
-Stem cells are injected into pets suffering from cranial cruciate ligament tears, Achilles tendon injuries, and various other ligament/tendon type injuries.
-The stem cells are injected into the damaged joint(s), ligament, or tendon.
-Once at the site of damaged tissue, as in damaged or degrading cartilage seen with osteoarthritis, or tendon/ligament tears, the cells will initially signal several healing factors to the area to decrease pain and inflammation, then will eventually rebuild or help repair the damaged cartilage or fibers.
+Activated stem cells are injected into the damaged joint, ligament, or tendon.
+Once at the site of damaged tissue, as in damaged or degrading cartilage seen with osteoarthritis, or tendon/ligament tears, the cells will signal healing factors to the area to decrease pain and inflammation, then they will eventually rebuild or help repair the damaged cartilage or fibers.

 - Decrease pain